-Heidi Palutke, Senior Vice President, Compliance and Education, California Apartment Association
+Heidi Palutke, Education, Policy and Compliance Counsel, California Apartment Association

 Heidi Palutke holds principal responsibility for CAA’s compliance and education programs, including the development of statewide and local compliance forms and materials.
 She conducts research and analysis of state and local legislation to support CAA’s public affairs team.
 She also represents CAA before various regulatory agencies and departments and manages CAA’s various litigation projects.
 Prior to joining CAA, she was an associate with the Law Offices of Andrew L. Packard in San Francisco and served as a legal policy analyst for Lead Safe California.
 Palutke holds a Bachelor of Arts degree in international relations from Michigan State University, and a Juris Doctorate from Golden Gate University School of Law, San Francisco.
 She is a member of the California State Bar and has been admitted to the federal Ninth Circuit Court of Appeal.

 Whitney Prout, Legal and Compliance Counsel, California Apartment Association